Jerrysuper123/event-bite/README.md

 1. Are there any good events today?
 Are these events near me?
 2. Is there a better way to plan my time going to some events?
 Rather than scanning through pages of listed events.

 The users today want instant answers to these questions.
-This app is designed for this, hoping to rejuvenate the travel, event and retail industries.
+This app is designed for this, in a bid to rejuvenate the travel, event and retail industries.

 ## 1. Strategy